 Filing for Disability in Alabama

-Alabama has its own state agency that determines disability, different approval and denial rates, and an extra payment for some SSI recipients.
+Alabama has its own state agency that determines disability for Social Security disability as well as an extra payment for some SSI recipients.

-Applying for Social Security or SSI disability benefits in Alabama is the same as in other states, but Alabama has its own state agency that determines disability, different approval and denial rates, and an extra payment for some SSI recipients.
-Below is a review of the differences in Alabama.
+Applying for Social Security or SSI disability benefits in Alabama is the same as in other states, but Alabama has its own state agency that determines whether applicants are disabled.
+And the agency has different approval and denial rates from the rest of the country.
+If your application is denied, you can request an appeal hearing at one of Alabama's four hearing offices.

 Stage of Application